No More Kings: Michael

 In 2008, No More Kings followed up the video for "Sweep the Leg" with "Michael (Jump In)", which was animated by San Francisco animation company GhostBot.
 In "Michael (Jump In)", lead singer Pete Mitchell is a hero-wannabe who attempts to help people, but just makes things worse.
 The main character in the video is trying to be like Michael, from the show Knight Rider.

 History

-Origins

 Pete Mitchell and Neil DeGraide started No More Kings by themselves in the 1990s, and were later joined by Adam DeGraide (bass).
-They broke up in the late 1990s, but reformed in 2006 when Adam DeGraide started a record label called Astonish Records and signed them.
+They broke up in the late 1990s, but reformed in 2006, when Adam DeGraide started a record label called Astonish Records and signed them.

-Since the band's reformation, musicians are often added and interchanged according to tours and albums.
-Pete Mitchell is the band's lead singer and occasionally plays the guitar or piano for shows.
-He writes songs with Neil Robins, who produces their albums and plays a majority of the instruments.

-All The Kings Men

-All The Kings Men is the publicity street team for the band No More Kings, which helps in bringing friends to the shows, phoning local radio stations to request the band's songs, putting up posters, and posting to band forums or related bulletin boards online.
-The name was selected out of hundreds of suggestions by street team members, and came from fan Alicia King.